vigetlabs/microcosm/docs/api/microcosm.md

 ### `on(event, callback)`

 Adds an event listener to a Microcosm instance.
-Currently, this events
+Currently, these events
 are:

 - `change`: The Microcosm instance updated state